Home Collections Top Debt Mutual Funds in India 2025: Types of Debt Funds for SIP & More

 These funds invest in short-term money market instruments with maturities of up to 91 days, offering high liquidity and low risk.
 They are suitable for investors looking to park surplus funds for a short period.

-2. Ultra-Short Duration Funds
+2. Ultra Short Duration Funds

 Ultra-short duration funds invest in instruments with maturities between 3 and 6 months, offering slightly higher returns than liquid funds.
 They balance liquidity and returns effectively.

-3. Low Duration Funds
+3. Low Duration Mutual Funds

 Low duration funds invest in securities with maturities between 6 months and a year.
 They are ideal for investors seeking returns higher than savings accounts but with moderate risk.